Skip to Content

 It is particularly good with pork, this Instant Pot Braised Pork Belly or my sausage and apple casserole are ideal companion dishes.
 In a similar vein, it works really well with my wild boar steak!

-Celeriac mash also makes a for a wonderful change up when added to classic British bangers and mash with onion gravy.
+Celeriac mash also makes for a wonderful change up when added to classic British bangers and mash with onion gravy.

 A special shout-out goes to my black pudding stuffed chicken recipe too, it is glorious with mashed celeriac.